 A Director at Financial Institutions (FISI) is Buying Shares

-Today, a Director at Financial Institutions (FISI), Robert M. Glaser, bought shares of FISI for $41.36K.
+Today, a Director at Financial Institutions (FISI), Susan Holliday, bought shares of FISI for $41.26K.

-Following this transaction Robert M. Glaser’s holding in the company was increased by 10.91% to a total of $440.1K.
+Following this transaction Susan Holliday’s holding in the company was increased by 7.74% to a total of $560.9K.
+In addition to Susan Holliday, 2 other FISI executives reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>

+The insider sentiment on Financial Institutions has been positive according to 21 insider trades in the past three months.
+This sentiment is higher than the average sentiment of company insiders in this sector.

-Robert M. Glaser’s trades have generated a 12.4% average return based on past transactions.
+Susan Holliday’s trades have generated a 6.6% average return based on past transactions.
 DailyInsider proprietary algorithm detects trades by the most influential insiders and selects attractive trading opportunities daily.
 To subscribe to the DailyInsider visit this page.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.